 Learn from experience

-Sick and tired about bad bosses?
+Sick and tired of bad bosses?
 Check out my last paragraph and read how to beat your boss!

 Investigations have been performed just to learn what employees perceive as the ten very worst things bosses can do and the results, in order of importance, have been outlined below.